paramraghavan/sparksql-awsglue/README.md

 WE have tons of data stored in S3, the glue helps us to add a metadata on top our S3 data.
 You can use glue crawler to perform ETL, to pull the data and create metadata in glue catalog.
 I like to use boto3 api to create glue metadata in glue catalog to map data in S3 - other ways are - package awswrangler and DDL sql.
-This S3 data can be accessed via sql - using redshift spectrum, accessed via AWS EMR/pyspark/spark-sql, or via
+S3 data can be accessed via sql - using redshift spectrum, accessed via AWS EMR/pyspark/spark-sql, or via
 Aws Athena/Mesos(the sql engine), etc.

 It's easy to create table metadata in Glue catalog via boto3 glue api.
-Oneo can use DDL SQL or the package awswrangler to create table, add partitions etc. We will access this table mapped on S3 using sql via jupyter notebook running on a local pc using [aws data wrangler](https://aws-data-wrangler.readthedocs.io/en/stable/what.html).
+One can use DDL SQL or the package awswrangler to create table, add partitions etc. We will access this table mapped on S3 using sql via jupyter notebook running on a local pc using [aws data wrangler](https://aws-data-wrangler.readthedocs.io/en/stable/what.html).

 # Schema on read/write
 - [Schema on read/write](https://luminousmen.com/post/schema-on-read-vs-schema-on-write)